omriAckley/isopod/readme.md

 npm install isopod
 ```

-...and then, assuming the `node_modules` directory is statically served to the client, have this in your html:
+...and then you might put this in your html (assuming the `node_modules` directory is statically served to the client):

 ```html
 <script src="/isopod/index.js"></script>